percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 ## Anomaly Detection

-This panel lists all the anomalies suh as:
+This panel lists all the anomalies such as:

 * CPU anomalies
 * High CPU servers